 This discussion and analysis of our financial condition and results of operations is based upon our consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
-The preparation of our consolidated financial statements requires the use of estimates and assumptions that affect the amounts reported in our consolidated financial statements and the accompanying notes.
-We base our estimates on historical experience and various other assumptions that we believe to be reasonable under the circumstances, including the potential future effects of public health matters, such as the COVID-19 pandemic, climate-related matters and macroeconomic trends and events, such as inflation and interest rate levels, as well as global events, such as the ongoing military conflict in Ukraine.
+The preparation of our consolidated financial statements requires the use of estimates and assumptions that affect the amounts reported in our consolidated financial statements and accompanying notes.
+We base our estimates on historical experience and various other assumptions that we believe to be reasonable under the circumstances, including the potential future effects of macroeconomic trends and events, such as rising inflation and interest rate levels; climate-related matters; market, regulatory and industry factors; global events, such as the ongoing military conflict in Ukraine; and public health matters, such as the COVID-19 pandemic.
 These estimates form the basis for making judgments about our operating results and the carrying values of assets and liabilities, that are not readily apparent from other sources.
 Given that management estimates, by their nature, involve judgments regarding future uncertainties, actual results could differ materially from these estimates if conditions change or if certain key assumptions used in making these estimates ultimately prove to be inaccurate.
 Our accounting policies and critical accounting estimates are reviewed periodically by the Audit Committee of the Board of Directors.